MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-az-cli.md

 # Install Azure CLI 2.0

 Install the new version of the Azure CLI today!
 We've improved and updated it to provide a great native command line experience for managing Azure resources.
 It can be used on macOS, Linux, and Windows.
+For information about the latest release, see the [release notes](release-notes-az-cli.md).

 ## macOS Install